 Originally, this area was occupied by the Warraskoyack Indians.
-On September 10, 1637, Arthur Smith patented 1,450 acres of land in Isle of Wight County, formerly known as Warraskoyack Shire.
+On September 10, 1637, Arthur Smith I patented 1,450 acres of land in Isle of Wight County, formerly known as Warraskoyack Shire.
 The property was described as “a neck of land running S.E. along a creek behind Pagan Shore.”

 Currently, Windsor Castle is a one and a half story, gable-roofed, stuccoed masonry dwelling with twin semi-exterior end chimneys on each gable end.
-Windsor Castle is an excellent example of a Tidewater Virginia colonial farm dwelling later remodeled with Greek Revival features.
+It is an excellent example of a colonial Virginia farm dwelling later remodeled with Greek Revival features.
 The surrounding park features hiking trails, a dog park, a mountain bike trail, a fishing pier and a canoe launch.

 2019 Guided Tours

 2 p.m.
 Saturday, March 30